 Jesus is himself referred to as "the bright and morning star" in Revelation 22:16.
 Likewise a third of the angels are referred to as "the third part of the stars of heaven" in Revelation 12:4, but whenever an angel appears in earth, he has the appearance of a man-without wings (Genesis 19:1, 15; Hebrews 13:2; etc.).
-And John is very bold in Revelation 21:17 and 22:8-9 to equate angels with men.
-Angels are also associated with flames and spirits (Hebrews 1:7).
-So the teaching of the Bible about the nature of angels is not as simple as Origen thought it to be.
+And John is very bold queen of heaven.
+The moon appears nowhere near the context of the queen of heaven there, or anywhere else in the Bible.